fakhrullah/parse-dbtool/README.md

 APPLICATION_ID=<parse-server-appId> SERVER_URL=<parse-server-serverURL> MASTER_KEY=<parse-server-masterKey> npx parse-dbtool migrate
 ```

-We are **HIGHLY RECOMMEND** you, to use `.env` file as suggested in The Twelve-Factor App (Rule no. 3).
-By default, `parse-dbtool` will read `.env` to get environment data.
+To make it easier, you should use `.env` file.
+The `parse-dbtool` will read `.env` to get environment data.

-If you are following our recommendation, to store `parse-dbtool` generated files inside your parse-server source code,
+If you store `parse-dbtool` generated files inside your parse-server source code,
 running `parse-dbtool` will always use the same configuration as your parse-server environment.

 ```